Multi-Instance Multi-Label Learning: Conclusion

-In some practical tasks we are given observational data where each ambiguous object has already been represented by a single instance, and we do not have access to the raw objects such that we cannot capture more information from the raw objects using the MIML representation.
+In some practical tasks we are given observational data where each complicated object has already been represented by a single instance, and we do not have access to the real objects such that we cannot capture more information from the real objects using the MIML representation.
 For such scenario, we propose the \textsc{InsDif} algorithm which transforms single-instances into MIML examples to learn.
 Experiments on Yeast gene functional analysis and web page categorization show that such algorithm is able to achieve a better performance than learning the single-instances directly.
 This is not difficult to understand.
-Actually, the underlying task of (single-instance) multi-label learning is to learn an \textit{one-to-many} mapping yet one-to-many mappings are not mathematical functions.
-If we represent the multi-label object using multi-instances, the underlying task becomes to learn a \textit{many-to-many} mapping which is realizable by mathematical functions.
+Actually, by representing the multi-label object using multi-instances, the structure information collapsed in traditional single-instance representation may become easier to exploit, and for each label the number of training instances can be significantly increased.
 So, transforming multi-label examples to MIML examples for learning may be beneficial in some tasks.

 MIML can also be helpful for learning single-label examples involving complicated high-level concepts.
 Usually it may be quite difficult to learn such concepts directly since many different lower-level concepts are mixed together.
 If we can transform the single-label into a set of labels corresponding to some sub-concepts, which are relatively clearer and easier to learn, we can learn these labels at first and then derive the high-level complicated label based on them.
 Inspired by this recognition, we propose the \textsc{SubCod} algorithm which works by discovering sub-concepts of the target concept at first and then transforming the data into MIML examples to learn.
 Experiments show that this algorithm is able to achieve better performance than learning the single-label examples directly in some tasks.